-Figure 1.1: Organisational structure of the ESF Member Organisation Forum on Research Careers

-As a number of these issues transcend the scope of research organisations and have to be tackled both at the political level and at the level of universities, close interaction has been taking place with the European Commission especially in view of its recommendation on 'Realising a Single Labour Market for Researchers' and the 'Partnership for Researchers' strategy as well as with the EUA and LERU in view of their respective recommendations and ongoing activities.
+Figure 1.1.
+Organisational structure of the ESF Member Organisation Forum on Research Careers the political level and at the level of universities, close interaction has been taking place with the European Commission especially in view of its recommendation on 'Realising a Single Labour Market for Researchers' and the 'Partnership for Researchers' strategy as well as with the EUA and LERU in view of their respective recommendations and ongoing activities.